En Espanol: Aqui

 Salt Lake City, UT 84111

-This letter can give you an excellent opportunity to explain why you have come to such a conclusion.
+The letter you send can be an excellent opportunity to explain why you have come to such a conclusion.
 You may wish to include the following points:

 - I do not believe that God is a glorified human being, or that men can become Gods (Psalm 90:2; Isaiah 43:10).